 What happens during a power failure?

 During a power failure, your system will automatically switch to the backup battery.
 When the power is restored, the battery will recharge.
-The alarm panel also tests your backup battery periodically to make sure it is working and charged, or needs to be replaced.
+The alarm panel also tests your backup battery periodically to make sure it is working and charged, or to see if it needs to be replaced.

 What if my phone line is cut?

 The system will continue to work, but it won’t be able to send codes to the monitoring station if only connected to a landline.
-We can add a Cell module unit to your panel so it can send signals over the cell network.
-Even in the unlikely chance the phone line is cut; the Cell unit will continue to send signals to the monitoring station.
+We can add a cell module unit to your panel so it can send signals over the cell network.
+In the unlikely chance the phone line is cut, the cell unit will continue to send signals to the monitoring station.